MMatfox/beemon/Phone App old version/README.md

 **React Native / Expo** application for real-time monitoring of a beehive’s **temperature**, **humidity**, and **weight**, using connected sensors and **Supabase**.

+*Original repository is coming from https://iut-git.unice.fr/vietnam2025/beehive-monitor **(You will need a VPN from France to access it)***

 ---

 ## ✨ Main Features